shupershuff/Diablo2RLoader/README.md

 See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # What's Next #
-* Check for updates by comparing script version to github release version.
-* Move script config to xml file instead of script. - Tested, will release soon
 * Maybe add a counter for how many times you've launched each account and save this as a column in accounts.csv.
 * Perhaps make a GUI if there's enough interest.